a daily companion for the year you weren't supposed to have

 "What did you almost call him about today?
 Write it down here.
 He wouldn't have answered, but you almost did anyway, and that's worth knowing."

-A page for each day of the first year.
+A page for each day you come to it — undated, so you start the day you start.
 Gentle, open-ended prompts that meet you where you are.
 Space to write a sentence, or a page, or nothing at all.

 Built to sit on your nightstand.
 Quiet enough to ignore.
 Patient enough to wait.